mircealungu/mircea/thoughtstream.md

 **June 2**

-the line that divides good and evil cuts through the heart of every man. i think i could see it in my heart, but every man? time to read solzhenitsyn.
+the line that divides good and evil cuts through the heart of every man. i always thought this was a remarcabile thing to say. i think i could see it in my heart, but every man? and evil? not merely weakness or imperfection. i can think of people that genuinely i don't think have much trace of evil in them. time to read solzhenitsyn.

 **May 30**